kissgyorgy/my-stars/README.md

 * [PythonBooks](https://github.com/revolunet/PythonBooks) - Directory of free Python ebooks
 * [animate](https://github.com/joshuapekera/animate) - A library of CSS3 keyframe animations authored using LESS
 * [Balloons.IO](https://github.com/rickyrauch/Balloons.IO) - Balloons.IO is a web multi-room chat server and client ready to use.
 It’s built with the help of node.JS, Express, Socket.IO and Redis.
 Balloons uses PassportJS for authentication with Twitter and Facebook
-* [bootstrap](https://github.com/twbs/bootstrap) - The most popular HTML, CSS, and JavaScript framework for developing responsive, mobile first projects on the web.
 * [redmine_favourite_projects](https://github.com/syntacticvexation/redmine_favourite_projects) - A plugin for Redmine to provide a list of favourite projects on My Page, Top Menu or Project Jumplist.
 Supports version 2.1.x and above.
 See below for Redmine 1.x/2.0 support information.
 * [humane-js](https://github.com/wavded/humane-js) - A simple, modern, browser notification system
 * [Helveticards](https://github.com/zachwaugh/Helveticards) - 100% CSS playing cards, originally created for the Pitboss poker server, you can see live demo at link below